 On a more or less daily basis, Herräng offers the possibility to watch different documentaries and full length movies, normally related to jazz music and vernacular jazz dances.
 The preliminary hours for the shows are 22.00 (documentary) and 24.00 (full length movie), five days a week.

 SPECIAL THEMES, EVENTS AND HAPPENINGS

 During any given week, Herräng will offer many different additional attractions such as contests, cabarets, performances et cetera.
 These activities are sometime scheduled in advance, but in many cases they are scheduled on the spot once in Herräng.
-Among the scheduled ones, the following might be worthwile to pay some extra attention to: band nights (often Sundays, Mondays and Fridays), Masquerade Night (Thursdays), Cabaret Blue Moon (Thursdays), Savoy Night (Fridays) and general theme nights six days a week under the umbrella name of Midnight Ramble.
+Among the scheduled ones, the following might be worthwile to pay some extra attention to: band nights (often Sundays, Mondays and Fridays), Swedish Traditions (Wednesdays), Cabaret Blue Moon (Thursdays), Savoy Night (Fridays) and general theme nights six days a week under the umbrella name of Midnight Ramble.

 Most evenings will, in addition to the regular classes, offer additional classes in different dance forms and adjacent activities of general interest.
 These classes are sometime taught by our regular teachers, sometime by students interested to pass on this or that.
 The occurring subjects are not planned in advance, but are, once in Herräng, advertised the same day as they are scheduled to happen.